 - After 6 months: Add an internet bank (Sony, Rakuten, SBI Sumishin) for better online banking and lower remittance fees

-- Best for English service: Shinsei Bank PowerFlex, SMBC multilingual support
+- Best for English service: SBI Shinsei Bank PowerFlex, SMBC multilingual phone support (limited hours)

 - Common SSW worker setup: Yucho (salary, branch access) + Sony Bank or Shinsei (savings, remittances)